John Muckler

 John Muckler (April 13, 1934 – January 4, 2021) was a professional hockey coach and executive, who last served as the general manager of the Ottawa Senators of the National Hockey League (NHL).
-Muckler had over 50 years of professional hockey experience as a part owner, general manager, director of player personnel, director of hockey operations, head coach, assistant coach and player.
+Muckler had over 50 years of professional hockey experience as a part owner, general manager, director of player personnel, director of hockey operations, head coach, assistant coach, and player.
 He had been a part of five Stanley Cup championships in various roles with the Edmonton Oilers.

-Bio
+Biography

 Born in Midland, Ontario in 1934, and raised in Paris, Ontario, Muckler was a defenceman in the minor leagues for 13 seasons, playing the bulk of his career in the Eastern Hockey League (EHL).

 Muckler began his professional coaching career as a player/coach in 1959 with the EHL's New York Rovers.
-He then spent the next 20 years in off-ice positions with the New York Rangers, Minnesota North Stars and Vancouver Canucks before joining the Edmonton Oilers organization in 1981.
-During those 20 years, Muckler served briefly as head coach of the North Stars in 1968–69, and won multiple regular-season titles, playoff championships and league coach-of-the-year honours in the minor leagues.
+He then spent the next 20 years in off-ice positions with the New York Rangers, Minnesota North Stars, and Vancouver Canucks before joining the Edmonton Oilers organization in 1981.
+During those 20 years, Muckler served briefly as head coach of the North Stars in 1968–69 and won multiple regular-season titles, playoff championships, and league coach-of-the-year honours in the minor leagues.
 For his successes, The Sporting News named him the top coach in minor-league hockey in 1979.

 While with the Oilers, Muckler served as an assistant coach with the Stanley Cup winners under head coach/general manager Glen Sather in 1984 and 1985.
 After the 1984-85 season, Sather began splitting most coaching duties with Muckler, who was named assistant head coach.
 He won two more Cups in 1987 and 1988.
 When Sather relinquished his coaching duties in 1989, Muckler was promoted to head coach and led the club to its fifth Stanley Cup in seven years in 1990.

 In 1991, Muckler left the Oilers organization and was hired by the Buffalo Sabres.
 Initially the club's director of hockey operations, he soon accepted the team's head coaching position and guided the Sabres for the next four seasons.
 He also assumed the role of Sabres' general manager in 1993.
 A finalist for the Jack Adams Award as NHL coach of the year in 1994, Muckler stepped down from coaching in 1995 to focus on his front-office duties and was named "NHL Executive of the Year" by The Sporting News for the 1996–97 season.
 Sabres President Larry Quinn fired Muckler in the 1997 offseason.